 - PFLAG Our Trans Loved Ones (support for families of people who are trans)

 - Health – Trans people face a larger number of health disparities than CIS persons.
-This can range from having limited access to medical facilities which specialize in trans persons including individualized, medically necessary transition-related pre- and post-op healthcare, higher rates of HIV infection, and even high rates of attempted suicide.
+This can include limited access to medical facilities which specialize in trans persons, a lack of medically necessary transition-related pre- and post-op healthcare, higher rates of HIV infection, and ighh rates of suicide.

-- Economics – Often as a result of discriminatory hiring or housing practices, trans people often find themselves as victims to high rates of poverty and unemployment, as well as discrimination in access to education.
+- Economics – Discriminatory hiring or housing practices can place trans people as victims to high rates of poverty and unemployment, as well as discrimination in access to education.
 At worst, trans people may end up as homeless.
-Broadly speaking, a trans person is 2x as likely to be living in extreme poverty.
+A trans person is 2x as likely to be living in extreme poverty.

-- Safety – violence against trans people has become such a risk that the American Medical Association called it an epidemic in 2019.
-There is an increased chance of being targeted as a victim of violence for trans people as discrimination and prejudice remain a constant challenge.
+- Safety – Violence against trans people has become such a risk that the American Medical Association called it an epidemic in 2019.
+There is an increased chance of being targeted as a victim of violence for trans people than as a CIS person.
+Discrimination and prejudice remain a constant challenge.

 - Civil Rights – Trans people continue to fight for their recognition and civil liberties as their legal needs cover a wide range of topics in their day-to-day life.

-- Companionship and romance – Finding partners who accept you for who you are can be a challenge that is balanced with recognizing people who have a transamory fetish and are using you to fulfill that.
-As the above issues congeal together to make the transitioning process difficult, trying to find a reliable partner on top of that can make it all the more exhausting.
+- Companionship and romance – Finding partners who accept you for who you are can be a challenge.
+People with a transamory fetish can make this experience difficult as well.
+Trying to find a reliable partner on top of other issues can make romance all the more exhausting.

 Transitioning is a personal journey that can be made easier by informing yourself of the potentially difficult moments to come.
 It’s difficult to provide a complete resource guide for all the problems you can run into, as everyone’s situation is unique to them.

-Nevertheless, we have answered some of the most frequently asked questions to help you get started with your own transitioning.
+Nevertheless, we have answered some of the most frequently asked questions about becoming trans to help you get started with your own transitioning.

 There’s no hard requirement for being transgender other than a willingness and interest to identify as someone who is trans, whether it be a woman, man, or genderfluid.
-This is to say that the only requirement is you wanting to be transgender.
+The only requirement is that you want to be transgender.

 This entirely depends on how far you want to take your transitioning.
 For someone who is simply looking for a superficial change, like make-up and clothing, this will only cost you as much as what you’d like to spend.